Role-Playing in Science Education: An Effective Strategy for Developing Multiple Perspectives

 Scholar Commons Citation

 Howes, Elaine V. and Cruz, Bárbara C., "Role-Playing in Science Education: An Effective Strategy for Developing Multiple Perspectives" (2009).
-Social Science Education Faculty Publications.
-72.
+Teaching and Learning Faculty Publications.
+305.